ty2huang/squirrels/docs/index.md

 Squirrels is an API framework for creating APIs that generate sql queries & dataframes dynamically from query parameters.

-Start by reading the [Getting Started] page, then check the page for [Core Concepts] for a more in-depth understanding.
+Start by reading the [Getting Started] page, then check the [Overview] page for understanding the framework.

 [Getting Started]: getting-started.md
-[Core Concepts]: core-concepts.md
+[Overview]: overview.md

 ---